keunwoochoi/music-auto_tagging-keras/README.md

 [('jazz', '0.299'), ('instrumental', '0.174'), ('electronic', '0.089'), ('ambient', '0.061'), ('chillout', '0.052')]
 [('rock', '0.044'), ('guitar', '0.044'), ('funk', '0.033'), ('chill', '0.032'), ('Progressive rock', '0.029')]
 ```

+### How good is them as music features?
+By setting `include_top=False`, you can get 256-dim (`MusicTaggerCNN`) or 32-dim (`MusicTaggerCRNN`) feature representation.
+In general, I would recommend to use `MusicTaggerCRNN` and 32-dim feature as for predicting 50 tags, 256 features actually sound bit too large.
+I haven't looked into 256-dim feature but only 32-dim features.
+I thought of using PCA to reduce the dimension more, but ended up not applying it because `mean(abs(recovered - original) / original)` are `.12` (dim: 32->16), `.05` (dim: 32->24) - which don't seem good enough.

 ### And...